Hormone Balance and Brain Health

 - Promoting brain vibrancy by increasing blood flow to the brain, which increases the oxygen and glucose available.

 In the brain’s gray matter, where thinking takes place, the blood begins to flow more slowly as thyroid levels decline.
-As a result, less oxygen and fewer nutrients reach the brain cells, the brain becomes malnourished, and the brain’s owner thinks and moves less. … Without enough thyroid hormones, the number of connections (dendrites and synapses) between the brain cells decreases, weakening the brain cells.”
+As a result, less oxygen and fewer nutrients reach the brain cells, the brain becomes malnourished, and the brain’s owner thinks and moves less. … Without enough thyroid hormones, the number of connections (dendrites and synapses) between the brain cells decreases, weakening the brain cells.

-Pregnenolone is the most abundant hormone in the brain, and is concentrated about 75 times greater in the brain than in the blood.
+Pregnenolone is the most abundant hormone in the brain and is concentrated about 75 times greater in the brain than in the blood.
 It serves as a precursor to many of the other hormones, so even a slight deficiency can have a domino effect on other hormones.
 Dr. Hertoghe calls pregnenolone “the memory hormone” because of its astounding ability to improve memory; research has shown that pregnenolone works as a neurotransmitter to clarify thinking, promote concentration, and prevent memory loss.

-- Become a lifelong learner.
-Exercising your mind is the most important thing you can do to build and maintain brain health.
+- Become a Lifelong Learner – Exercising your mind is the most important thing you can do to build and maintain brain health.

-- Maximize nourishing foods and minimize anti-nutrients, including:
+- Feed Your Brain – Maximize nourishing foods and minimize anti-nutrients, including:

 - Eating a healthy diet that is rich in antioxidants to reduce the amount of free radical damage to your brain tissue.
 If necessary, take a multivitamin or supplements to avoid deficiencies.

-- Getting enough omega-3 essential fatty acids, which are found in cold water fish such as salmon and have beneficial effects on brain cell structure.
+- Getting enough omega-3 essential fatty acids, which are found in cold-water fish such as salmon and have beneficial effects on brain cell structure.

 - Avoid smoking and excessive alcohol consumption, which are toxic to the brain and other body cells.